 Pump: The pump is what circulates the water through the filtration and chemical feeding systems.
 Above ground pool pumps are what we call gravity fed.
 This means that the pump needs to be below the water level of the pool.
 This is important since these pumps only push water.
 Inground pumps which are more expensive can also pull the water and then push it.
 A nice feature of above ground pumps is the electrical hook-up, plug right into a standard electrical outlet, something an inground pump does not do.

 Filter: The filter is that big round ball thing next to the pump.
 As the name implies, the filter is there to remove debris and impurities from the water.
 The filter does this by passing the water through silica sand that traps small particles.
 It is important not to underestimate the work the filter does.
 Many people believe that the water in the swimming pool is kept clean by the chemicals.
-In fact, the filter is responsible for some 80% of the water’s quality.
+In fact, the above ground pool filter is responsible for some 80% of the water’s quality.
 Chemicals kill microorganisms in the water that can be dangerous to humans.
 Once they are dead though, it’s the filter that catches them and removes them from the water.

 Automatic Chlorinator: This is a great time-saving device that is used to add a certain, controlled, amount of chlorine in the pool.
 In terms of maintaining the chlorinator, there’s not much to do.
 One reminder, however, granular chlorine or other chemicals must never be used in an automatic chlorinator.
 After some years, the chlorinator will begin to show chemical damage.